 5 “Why?”
 We ask the question until we get the deep reason or emotion.

-Another example: an app which helps users to be in time — analyses route and time spent on the way.
+Another example: an app that helps users to be in time — analyses route and time spent on the way.
 A team communicated with a woman who is often late.
 She told them that the most horrible moment in the process was when she and her children came to an appointment on time and the other person was late.
 The kids were running around and she couldn’t calm them down so it provoked negative emotions.
 It became clear that a person has the strongest emotions when another person is late.
 The team carried out a poll: do you consider it a problem when you’re being late?
 80% of respondents answered negatively.
-As a result, value offer has changed.
+As a result, the value offer has changed.
 It was: “Download the app in order not to be late”, it became “Give the app to your friends and colleagues so they stop being late.”
-Conversion rate has risen at once because of the emotion found.
+The conversion rate has risen at once because of the emotion found.

 When we were creating Customer Development for Myata, one girl told us that she was irritated when people started to send her messages in VK while she was there only for reading community pages.
-At that moment we learnt an API peculiarity of VK: it doesn’t show online status when you read the feed via our app.
+At that moment we learned an API peculiarity of VK: it doesn’t show online status when you read the feed via our app.
 We used our users’ words in the series of advertising posts: “Read the best VK content in invisible regime!”

 An answer like “I’m a sales manager isn’t enough”.
-It’s necessary to understand how does the person perceive the job.
+It’s necessary to understand how does the person perceives the job.
 If a client says “I’m in charge of a sales department…”, you can explain the benefit of your product in an easy way.
 For example, “It will be helpful for managing a sales department if you…”.

-You should understand success criteria for a potential client in order to form a sales process.
+You should understand the success criteria for a potential client in order to form a sales process.
 The things you’re going to sell.

 Here we reveal the most important “pain”.
-Go deeper into the problems of organization.
+Go deeper into the problems of the organization.
 Maybe it has inefficient management or the interviewed person doesn’t make decisions on this question.
 Asking these questions, you understand the person better and understand the situational context.

-You should stop when you’re ready to bet $100 that you know all the respondent’s answer beforehand.
+You should stop when you’re ready to bet $100 that you know all the respondent’s answers beforehand.
 It means that you’ve found a segment where you can create a product.
 If you’ve carried out several interviews and people still answer differently, you have formulated the first question incorrectly, in a very broad sense.
 You should focus on it and specify it.
-After several interviews you’ll find key problems you can concentrate on and dig deeper.
+After several interviews, you’ll find key problems you can concentrate on and dig deeper.

-Be in the right place on the right time.
-For example, a team of an app for booking cinema tickets met people right in the queue: they’re bored, they have time, it’s target audience.
+Be in the right place at the right time.
+For example, a team of an app for booking cinema tickets met people right in the queue: they’re bored, they have time, it’s the target audience.
 A question should be interesting, a person asking it — open and friendly.
 Throw away all the doubts, shyness, shake hands and ask a question, smiling.

 It’s a crowdsourcing platform in the USA.
 Similar to YouDo.

-Sequence of actions:
+The sequence of actions:

-Don’t create a product before Customer Development stage.
+Don’t create a product before the Customer Development stage.
 Don’t make a mistake.
 You can calculate all the metrics without doing anything.
 We live in a wonderful time: 99% of ideas can be tested without developing a product.
 Even if some MVP needed, it’s gathered from blocks with the help of side services.

 Landing is the most popular way of confirming ideas.
 In the USA Amazon Payments system will help.
 It confirms a desire to pay.
-It has a possibility to authorize a payment with a delayed effect.
-If you don’t get a needed reaction, money will get back to the people.
+It has the possibility to authorize a payment with a delayed effect.
+If you don’t get a needed reaction, the money will get back to the people.
 And if they pay, it’s the answer to your question.”